ch-stark/blog1506/acm/README2.md

 	spec:
 	  clusterSet: default

-ClusterPools encapsulate the underlying cloud provider infrastructure and cluster configuration and assign any clusters spawned to the red-cluster-set.
-An example is shown for AWS.
+ClusterPools encapsulate details of the underlying cloud provider infrastructure and assign any clusters spawned from it to a managed cluster set.
+For brevity, detailed specification of referenced resources are not shown and the example shown is for AWS.
+A corresponding ClusterPool for GCP needs to be defined with a non-overlapping network address space which is a Submariner pre-requisite.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool